Culture by the Yard

 Our Tissue Box Covers

-Here’s Coach TJ showing off her near-fatal sewing wound with our prototype tissue box covers.
+Here’s Coach TJ showing off her near-fatal sewing wound while debuting our prototype tissue box covers.

 Each cover has two pockets!
 What would you keep in yours?